grpc/proposal/A93-xds-ext-proc.md

 the payload for a gRPC stream is really going to be interested only in the deframed gRPC messages, one at a time, not the raw DATA frames.

-This means that any existing ext_proc server that was designed to handle gRPC traffic is going to have to handle deframing the gRPC messages from the HTTP/2 DATA frames.
+This means that any existing ext_proc server that wants to handle gRPC traffic is going to have to handle deframing the gRPC messages from the HTTP/2 DATA frames.
 It will also need to handle buffering while the payload is sent to it in chunks, because a single gRPC message could